 Big Haleakala - Road to Hana Day

 This is a big day.
-It's nearly seven and half hours of driving not counting your stops.
-This is a guide on how to make the most of this trip, including necessary reservations and a much needed map.
-One thing to note is that you will be making this trip counter clockwise around the island.
+It's nearly seven and a half hours of driving not counting your stops.
+This is a guide on how to make the most of this trip, including necessary reservations and a much-needed map.
+One thing to note is that you will be making this trip counterclockwise around the island.
 So the "Road to Hana" will be on the return trip.
-This way you don't have to do the road twice. (which is hell) Click on map for Trip Route and Directions.
+This way you don't have to do the road twice. (which is hell) Click on the map for Trip Route and Directions.
 Enjoy!

 Clothing & Supplies: